 This introduction to cultural studies should not be considered as 'simply' a lecture but rather as a lecture course in the full sense of the term.
-Indeed, to achieve good results in the final test - and to lay the foundations for their further course of study - participants will need to constantly prepare for lectures (by going back to the last lecture and by doing the reading assigned for the upcoming lecture).
-It is also vital that participants do some preparatory work even before the beginning of the teaching period.
+Indeed, to achieve good results in the final test - and, still more importantly, to lay the foundations for their further course of study - participants will need to constantly prepare for lectures (by going back to the last lecture and by doing the reading assigned for upcoming lectures).
+It is also vital that participants will have done some preparatory work even before the beginning of the teaching period.